 Headaches are one of the most common symptoms of TMJ, and while they can be caused by several factors, doctors have proven a link between TMJ disorder and headaches.
 TMJ disorder occurs when there is dysfunction between the jaw joint and the muscles.
 This causes the muscles to become overworked and tense, which can lead to a variety of symptoms, including headaches.
 If you experience frequent jaw pain and subsequent headaches, we invite you to come visit TMJ Therapy for your TMJ treatment.

 Your jaw joint, or TMJ, connects to your skull just in front of the ear.
 When there is any sort of dysfunction or misalignment within the jaw joint and its muscles, it can carry the discomfort into the ear canal.
 Ear pain caused by TMJ can vary; some patient experience sharp pain while others have a constant, dull irritation.
 In most cases, however, patients experience ear pain when moving their jaw, such as when they eat, talk, or yawn.
 While the jaw joint connects just in front of the ear, the pain felt can spread to the temple, cheek, neck, or lower jaw and teeth.
-If you experience frequent ear pain when moving your jaw, come visit Dr. Carl McMillan for your consultation and TMJ treatment.
+If you experience frequent ear pain when moving your jaw, come visit Dr. McMillan and Dr. Hart for your consultation and TMJ treatment.

-If you suffer from any of these symptoms, or any other symptoms of TMJ, we invite you to contact our office and schedule your consultation with our doctor.
+If you suffer from any of these symptoms, or any other symptoms of TMJ, we invite you to contact our office and schedule your consultation with our doctors.
 We want to help alleviate your discomfort and restore your jaw’s full health and proper function.